Do1e

 e/n/d/r/c/s/q> n # Create a new configuration

-name> nas # Name the configuration nas
+name> nas # Configuration name is nas

-url> nas.njucite.cn:5006 # It is recommended to use the 10G network at 10.0.0.100:5005 on the server
+url> https://nas.njucite.cn:5006 # It is recommended to use the 10G network on s4 and s5 servers: http://10.0.0.100:5005

 user> abcd # NAS username